-Saturday June 8th, 2019
+Saturday, June 8, 2019

-5:00pm - 7:00pm
+5:00 - 7:00pm (Eastern time)

 Kenneth Terry Christman, 74, of Athens, passed away June 5, 2019, at Erlanger Medical Center.
 He is the son of the late Richard K. and Lois I. Christman.
 Born to a home building contractor, he was the first in his family to pursue a college education.
 Working his way through college, he graduated from Purdue University in the Industrial Engineering Program and was recruited by Tennessee Valley Authority at the Paradise Plant in Muhlenburg.
 KY.
 He made his company and his family proud with over 40 years of service to TN Valley Authority.
 He travelled all over the Southeast in his role as Safety Engineer and then Safety Manager and was recognized for his outstanding contributions by the Watts Bar Nuclear Plant.